marcelm/cutadapt/doc/guide.rst

     4       57      39.1    0       57
     5       50      9.8     0       50
     6       35      2.4     0       35
+    7       13      0.3     0       1 12
+    8       31      0.1     1       0 31
     ...
     100     397     0.0     3       358 36 3

-The first row tells us the following: Three bases were removed in 140 reads; randomly, one would expect this to occur 156.2 times; the maximum number of errors at that match length is 0 (this is actually redundant since we know already that no errors are allowed at lengths 0-9 bp).
+The first row tells us the following: Three bases were removed in 140 reads; randomly, one would expect this to occur 156.2 times; the maximum number of errors at that match length is 0 (this is actually redundant since we know already that no errors are allowed at lengths 0-7 bp).

 The last column shows the number of reads that had 0, 1, 2 ... errors.
 In the last row, for example, 358 reads matched the adapter with zero errors, 36 with 1 error, and 3 matched with 2 errors.

+In the row for length 7 is an apparent anomaly, where the max.err column is 0 and yet we have 31 reads matching with 1 error.
+This is because the matches are actually contributed by alignments to the first 8 bases of the adapter with one deletion, so 7 bases are removed but the error cut-off applied is for length 8.

 The "expect" column gives only a rough estimate of the number of sequences that is expected to match randomly, but it can help to